-- Diphtheria is a severe bacterial infection of the throat acquired through inhalation of aerosolized respiratory droplets from infected persons.
-Pertussis (whooping cough) is a bacterial infection acquired through inhalation of aerosolized respiratory droplets or direct contact with respiratory secretions of infected persons.
-Tetanus (lockjaw) is a bacterial infection affecting the muscles, which is acquired through the contamination of wounds or other breaks in the skin.
+- Diphtheria is a severe bacterial infection of the throat, which occurs worldwide (especially in developing countries with poor vaccination coverage) and is acquired through inhalation of aerosolized respiratory droplets from infected persons.
+Pertussis (whooping cough) is a bacterial infection, which occurs worldwide and is acquired through inhalation of aerosolized respiratory droplets or direct contact with respiratory secretions of infected persons.
+Tetanus (lockjaw) is a bacterial infection affecting the muscles, which occurs worldwide and is acquired through the contamination of wounds or other breaks in the skin.

 - Symptoms of diphtheria include sore throat, hoarseness, nasal drainage, fever, difficulty swallowing, and a thick coating overlying the tonsils and throat.
 Symptoms of pertussis include severe unrelenting cough, which (in young children) is followed by sudden outbursts of a high-pitched "whoop" on inhalation.
 Symptoms of tetanus include spasms of the jaw muscles, painful stiffness in the neck and abdomen, difficulty swallowing, and muscle spasms throughout the body.

-- Prevention includes observing good respiratory hygiene measures (cough and sneeze etiquette); frequent, thorough handwashing; and thorough wound cleaning.
+- Prevention includes observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene measures and proper wound cleaning and care.

 - Diphtheria, tetanus, and pertussis vaccines are routinely given to children as 4 doses through age 18 months, followed by a booster at age 4-6 years.
 Completely unvaccinated adults may need an entire primary series.